z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 The reader is also assumed to be familiar with the concept and basic content of a Z80 assembly language file.

+The makefile section assumes the reader understands GNU make, or their preferred make utility.

 ## Multiple C Source Files

 So far in this series of articles we've only ever had examples consisting of a